- Dashboard Tabs

 Cloning Dashboard Tabs

-You can reuse dashboard tabs within PractiTest projects.
+You can reuse dashboard tabs within the same PractiTest project they are created in.
 For example, let’s say you start testing a new product version.
 Rather than creating a new dashboard tab from scratch, you can reuse the old one by making a few small changes.
 Simply clone your dashboard tab using the cloning functionality.

 To get started, click the ‘Customize Dashboard’ button at the top right-hand side of the dashboard, or go to Project Settings > Dashboard Tab.